Pumpkin Spice Sugar Cookies

 Gosh, there are so many things to say about pumpkin.
 While I’m a huge fan of this magical ingredient, I know a lot of people don’t care much for it.
 To me, it spells FALL, and that is definitely part of the magic for me.

-So while I normally use the canned pumpkin puree in my recipes, THIS recipe doesn’t include it.
+So while I normally use canned pumpkin puree in my recipes, THIS recipe doesn’t include it.
 Instead, it uses pumpkin spice only as the pumpkin flavor.

 The Formula